wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/flow-unattended-mode/includes/7-summary.md

-Unattended desktop flows allow you to leverage the full power of desktop apps with minimal human oversight, creating a robust and complete Robotic Process Automation (RPA).
+Unattended desktop flows allow you to use the full power of desktop apps with minimal human oversight, creating a robust and complete Robotic Process Automation (RPA).
 Now you know how to build and run unattended desktop flows to complete your RPA.
 Take the concepts you have learned here and build upon them to automate your tasks and free up your time for more creative and strategic pursuits.

 Now that you have reviewed this module, you should be able to: